 - Wash everything that can be put into a washing machine.
 Your pet’s bed should be the first to go in, but also wash your own bedding, couch throws, bathroom mats, slipcovers and curtains.

 - Use hot water.
 This can increase the chances all eggs and larvae will be destroyed.

 Vacuum and mop daily until you’re sure the pests have been eradicated.
 Because the egg-to-hatch life cycle can range anywhere from one to 10 days, per the CDC, keep up with your daily cleaning duties as needed.

 - Use a flea collar: If you have a bag vacuum, buy an inexpensive flea collar, cut it into pieces and place them inside the bag.
 The fleas will be killed immediately upon entering the bag, so you don’t have to worry about them getting out if you get distracted and don’t throw out [the bag] right away.

 - Don’t forget to clean the canister: And don’t forget to change the vacuum bag.
 Clean them extremely well because flea eggs can be quite hardy.
 You don’t want to give those pests an opportunity to make a comeback or worse, catch a free ride in your vacuum and set up shop in an area of the house previously unaffected by fleas.

 Instead of opting for toxic foggers and flea bombs that professional pest control companies use, use a flea-busting carpet powder, like RX for Fleas Plus Fleabusters Powder, you can sprinkle the powder over carpets and furniture.
 Those aforementioned pro treatments should only be utilized in the most severe cases.

 Don’t Neglect Your Yard

-And don’t overlook the obvious: Fleas enter your home from the outside, so tackling your front and backyard with an outdoor flea spray, such as Advantage Yard & Premise Spray, can help prevent future infestations.
+Fleas enter your home from the outside, so tackling your front and backyard with an outdoor flea spray, like Vet's Best Outdoor Flea & Tick Spray for Dogs, can help prevent future infestations.